valiot/pygqlc/README.md

 Python client for graphql APIs

 ### Scope
-Currently designed for Valiot's internal use only, TBD if applies as an open source project
+This is an open source project, please feel free to fork it and PR to contribute with the community!
+Repo for the project: https://github.com/valiot/pygqlc

 ### Installation
 Requirements: